Should You Ever Get With Your Ex? Here's 3 Women Who Did

 Why you might want to get back with your ex

+“We both got scared of the vulnerability and emotional intimacy that would be needed for a relationship.”

 They ended things in their second year of university.
 “I thought we both felt it was pretty final.
-But he now tells me he had some hope [we’d get back together], and in my mind, he was always the ‘one that got away’,” she says.
+But he now tells me he had some hope [we’d get back together], and in my mind, he was always the ‘one that got away’.”

 They each entered other long-term relationships but found ways to reconnect platonically.
 “To be respectful to our partners, we didn’t properly re-establish our friendship,” Tasha explains.
 But after her partner’s seven-year relationship broke down, they reconnected on Instagram.

 “One night I was ill and couldn't sleep, so he stayed up and we messaged each other through the night, catching up and remembering old memories.
-By the morning, he’d asked me on a date," she says.
+By the morning, he’d asked me on a date.”

 AdvertisementADVERTISEMENT

 “After that date, it was hard to not want to spend all our time together.
-And we both had the thought and feeling of ‘this is my person’," she says.
+And we both had the thought and feeling of ‘this is my person’.”

 What are the benefits of getting back with an ex?

 Feelings of familiarity and comfort are one of the main reasons why people get back together, says Kate Mansfield, a dating coach working with dating app Badoo.
-“You already know each other well, and there’s a history of shared experiences that can make the relationship feel safe and secure,” she says.
+“You already know each other well, and there’s a history of shared experiences that can make the relationship feel safe and secure.”

 Personal growth and change during time apart can also help people resolve their own issues, leading to greater potential for a successful relationship with someone else, Kate adds.
 “Reuniting after personal growth can lead to a healthier and more mature relationship.”